 Why Give Up Five Years At Most?

 Age five is when most kids start going to kindergarten.
 Once they’re in kindergarten, you no longer have to spend all day with them.
 Given you now only have to drop them off and pick them up, you’re welcome to go back to work.

 Preschool To The Rescue To Help Working Parents

 A preschool day lasts between 3-9 hours, but it’s usually recommended not to leave your kid in pre-school for longer than six hours or else they’ll be too tired, too cranky, or too homesick.

-The only hitch is that pre-school at age two is usually only two or three days a week.
+The only hitch is that preschool at age two is sometimes only two or three days a week.
 Most preschools are five days a week only once the child is three or four years old.